-DLNR NEWS RELEASE- Nakula natural area reserve gets restoration help, draft management plan available for reviewPosted on Sep 2, 2015 in Latest News, Newsroom, Press Releases
+DLNR NEWS RELEASE- Nakula natural area reserve gets restoration help, draft management plan available for reviewPosted on Sep 2, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 (KAHULUI, MAUI) – The Nakula Natural Area Reserve (NAR) on the Leeward slopes of Maui’s Haleakala covers 1500 acres and spans elevations from 3600-9200 feet above sea level.
 The Nakula NAR was established in 2011 and is adjacent to the Kahikinui Forest Reserve.
 Both are components of the Leeward Haleakala Watershed Restoration Partnership (LHWRP).